Agoric/documentation/main/REPL/sharingService.md

 1. Calling `createSharedMap(name)` to create a `sharedMap` object with the specified name.
 If the name is already used, it returns an error and you must try again with a different name.
-2. Share the `sharedMap` object reference with anyone you want to have access to it.
+2. Share the `sharedMap` object reference with whoever you want to have access to it.
+Remember, the intent is that only one other party will use a specific map with you.
 3. They call `grabSharedMap(name)` with the name you provided.
 4. They call `validate(sharedMap)` on the returned object.
    - If it's a valid `sharedMap`, then you and they have a private channel.
-   - If invalid, then someone else must have grabbed the name first, and you can discard that one and try  again.
+   - If invalid, then someone else has grabbed the name first, so you need to set up a differently named map and try again.
    - Note that you only get the object if you're the first to request it.
-Otherwise, someone beat you to it.
+Otherwise, you were beaten to it and don't get to use it.
 5. Once you and another have a reference to the same valid `sharedMap` object, either of you can call `addEntry(key, value)` to store an object, which the other party can retrieve with `lookup(key)`.